Lithuanian Farmers and Greens Union: Opposition and leading force in the government (2009–2020)

 In 2009 Kazimira Prunskienė left the party and founded the party of her own (Lithuanian People's Party).
-Although the party was minor one, it gained some influence in 2010, when it supported the Homeland Union-led government.
+Although it was a minor party, it gained some influence in 2010 when it supported the Homeland Union-led government.
 The Lithuanian Peasants Popular Union changed its name to the Lithuanian Peasants and Greens Union in January 2012.

 The party emerged as a dark horse in the electoral race in the spring of 2016.
 The rise of support was attributed to the popularity of Karbauskis, who had been active in campaigning against alcohol, and their lack of involvement in political scandals.
 LVŽS was further boosted by the announcement that Saulius Skvernelis, a Minister of Interior in Butkevičius Cabinet and one of the most popular politicians in Lithuania, would head the party's electoral list in the elections, without joining the party.

 After successful performance in the 2016 parliamentary elections, a clarification about its English name format was issued, changing it to Lithuanian Farmers and Greens Union.
 Also, after these election the Lithuanian Farmers and Greens Union became one of the main three political parties in Lithuania (along with the Homeland Union and the Social Democratic Party) at the time.

 After these elections, various pundits claimed that the Lithuanian Farmers and Greens Union could form a coalition with the Homeland Union, but Ramūnas Karbauskis proposed wide coalition between the aforementioned parties and the Social Democratic Party.
 The Homeland Union's leader Gabrielius Landsbergis himself proposed a coalition between the Homeland Union, the Lithuanian Farmers and Greens Union and the Liberal Movement, although both Ramūnas Karbauskis and the Liberal Movement's leader Eugenijus Gentvilas turned down this offer.
 Eventually, a coalition was formed between the Lithuanian Farmers and Greens Union and the Social Democratic Party of Lithuania, which lasted until the autumn of 2017.

 The party's support gradually declined by 2018 (e. g. in 2019 European Parliament election the party got 11.92 per cent of the votes), although due to the rally 'round the flag effect (caused by the COVID-19 pandemic), its support rebounded.
 In the 2020 parliamentary election the party won 18.07 per cent of the vote and 32 parliamentary seats.
 The party has been in opposition since 2020.

 Again in opposition (from 2020)

 After the elections, Ramūnas Karbauskis resigned from his parliamentary seat.
-After the electoral loss the party started to support (along with the Labour Party) various radical movements on the political fringes (e. g.
-Families' Defense March).
+After the electoral loss the party (along with the Labour Party) began to support various radical movements on the political fringes (e. g.
+Families' Defense March and the Lithuanian Family Movement).
 This position caused disagreements within party and its parliamentary group.